 Personal Propaganda

-I am currently an associate professor in the Economics Department at the Asia-Pacific campus of ESSEC Business School, and serve as a member of Singapore's 14th Parliament, representing the constituency of Anchorvale in Sengkang.
+I am currently an associate professor in the Economics Department at the Asia-Pacific campus of ESSEC Business School, and serve as a member of Singapore's 15th Parliament, representing the constituency of Anchorvale in Sengkang.
 Previously, I was the chief economist of ThirdRock Group, an independent investment advisory.
 My research interests lie at the intersection of international economics and formal political economy, although I have also ventured (stumbled?) into different aspects of international development, comparative politics, information and communications technology, and global economic history.

-The most recent notch on my overeducated curriculum vitae is a postdoctoral fellowship at the Safra Research Lab at Harvard, as well as a liberal arts masters in history from the same institution.
-Prior to that, I suffered through my doctorate in international economics at the University of California, Santa Cruz, where I somehow also finagled my way into a masters in Politics.
-And before that, I endured a masters at the London School of Economics, after jumping through undergraduate hoops at the University of Southern Queensland.
-In addition to academia, I have had stints with the strategy unit of the Abu Dhabi Investment Authority, the development economics group at the World Bank, economics department at Centre College, regional economic studies at the Institute of Southeast Asian Studies, and the former J.P.
-Morgan.
-You may instead wish to skim my less long-winded resume, or an even briefer biographical sketch.
+The most recent notch on my overeducated curriculum vitae are two postdoctoral stints, one as a fellow at the Safra Research Lab at Harvard, and another as a summer fellow at the Center on Democracy.
+Development, and the Rule of Law at Stanford.
+Prior to that, I suffered through a doctorate in international economics at the University of California, Santa Cruz, where I somehow also finagled my way into a masters in Politics.
+I also endured through masters degrees in economics at London School of Economics, as well as history at Harvard.
+I jumped through my undergraduate hoops at the University of Southern Queensland.

 My personal interests, outside of economics, include reading and writing (so consumption and production), cooking (French, Mediterranean, Indian, Southeast Asian), sport (in a previous life, I played rugby, but I have since transitioned into lonely, mundane activities like running, hiking, and sailing), and making music (subject to liberal interpretation).
 As a counterweight to my incredibly boring choice of a profession, I also pursue an active interest in wine.
 I love Blake's poetry, romantic movies, free markets, the sound of rain falling on a windowsill, Vivaldi's Four Seasons, and curling up in a plush sofa with a good book (and sometimes even a bad one).
 In my wild and impetuous youth, I was a Solitaire junkie.